About the FdA Photography programme

 Learning & Teaching Methods

-Delivery will be predominantly via seminars and workshops intended to provide you with a space in which the practice your photography skills and comprehension of issues, with some lectures designed to introduce new concepts.
+Delivery will be predominantly via seminars and workshops intended to provide you with a space in which to practise your photography skills and comprehension of issues, with some lectures designed to introduce new concepts.
 Some modules will require you to complete learning tasks in your own time, outside of scheduled classes.
 In the second year of study, you will be expected to display an increasing sense of ownership over your own work, culminating in a project which is entirely of your own devising and utterly self-directed.

 At degree level, photography has been delivered within the Institute since 2003.
 The Institute therefore has both a committed and experienced course team and the resources needed to deliver the course successfully.
 The new FdA in Photography provides students with experience of working in a variety of genres of photography, both commercial and non-commercial, whilst building confidence with equipment and key concepts.
 The programme is designed to appeal equally to students interested in pursuing a career in commercial photography, and those who are interested in photography as a means of cultural and personal expression, or who would like to practice documentary or fine art photography.
 Upon completion of the independent project in the second year of the course, you will have self-published your work and will therefore have something with which to market your skills as a photographer when you graduate from the programme.

-Upon completion of the degree, you may progress on to a Level 6 ‘top-up’ programme giving you a full BA(Hons) in Photography, of which TEC Partnership is committed to offering.
+Upon completion of the degree, you may progress on to a Level 6 ‘top-up’ programme giving you a full BA (Hons) in Photography, of which TEC Partnership is committed to offering.
 It is likely that the top-up programme will be validated under new TEC Partnership Degree Awarding Powers.
 From here, you may continue on to studying photography at postgraduate level, or progress on to a teaching qualification such as a PGCE.